-Matt Limegrover is the University of Minnesota's offensive coordinator.
+Matt Limegrover is in his third season as the University of Minnesota's offensive coordinator.

 Limegrover then caught on with Kill as offensive line coach at Emporia State in 1999.
 He coached the offensive line and ran the offense when Kill took over the Southern Illinois program and maintained both of those responsibilities with NIU.

 Limegrover was in charge of an offensive unit that ranked among the nation's best in 2010.
 The Huskies finished the season No. 7 in the nation and No. 1 in the MAC in rushing offense (260.4 ypg).
 NIU also led the MAC in scoring offense (38.0 ppg, No. 12 in the nation) and total offense (450.0 ypg, No. 19 in the nation).

 In addition to the team rankings, Limegrover's NIU offense produced the No. 1 rusher in the MAC for two conseuctive seasons.
 Chad Spann averaged just less than 100 yards per game and ranked No. 19 in the nation in rushing as a senior in 2010.
 Spann was a two-time first-team All-MAC selection and was chosen as the league's most valuable player in 2010.